| the idea for 'rehearsal' lead directly

 i wanted to explore the movement of a figure and it representation

-i filmed a video of a figure moving.
+on a canvas even further. i filmed a video of a figure moving.

 i had an idea for how it should be represented, but i was